1. Knowledge Base

 Overview

-Campaigns are the foundation of any Marketing company.
+Campaigns are the foundation of any marketing company.
 In this industry, campaigns are also referred to as offers.
-Campaigns can be thought of as the main epicentre from which all information is stored and passed to publishers and advertisers, respectively.
+Campaigns can be thought of as the main epicenter from which all information is stored and passed to publishers and advertisers, respectively.

 Campaigns can generate tracking links, set multiple targeting options, select revenue and payout, and set different goals and goal values.
 Campaigns can upload their creatives and everything else.

-In this knowledge base, you will learn how to create a campaign step by step.
+In this knowledge base, you will learn how to create a campaign step by step through the campaign Wizard feature.

-• Advertiser: Choose the advertiser from which you got this offer.
+• Advertiser: Choose the advertiser from whom you got this offer.

 • Title: Choose the relevant title for your campaign.

-• Preview URL: The preview URL should include the Link of the main landing page.
-For Example: If it is a CPI campaign, then the Preview URL will have the link to the play store.
+• Preview URL: The preview URL should include the link to the main landing page.
+For instance, if it is a CPI campaign, then the preview URL will have the link to the Play Store.

-• Conversion Tracking: Trackier platform allows you to track the campaigns in multiple different ways as described below.
+• Conversion Tracking: Trackier platform allows you to track campaigns in multiple different ways, as described below:

-a) Server Postback - Also known as s2sintegration.
+a) Server Postback - Also known as S2S integration.
 In this process, the postbacks are shared with the advertiser and publishers.
-Using the correct macros and parameters the URLs are added and integration is being done accordingly.
+Using the correct macros and parameters, the URLs are added, and integration is done accordingly.

-• Default Campaign URL: This field will have the Tracking URL which you will get from the advertiser.
-Here at this step, you will add Trackier's macros for the successful tracking process.
-To know more about the macros, go to this link.
+• Default Campaign URL: This field will have the tracking URL, which you will get from the advertiser.
+At this step, you will add Trackier's macros for a successful tracking process.
+To learn more about the macros, go to this link.

 • Status: You can set the status for the publishers.
-Either the campaign is paused or active or deleted.
+Either the campaign is paused, active, or deleted.
 It can be selected from here.

-• Devices: The devices that will be allowed to access the campaign
+• Devices: The devices from which the traffic will be allowed.

 • Default Landing Page Name: In case you are dealing with multiple landing pages, name the one that you will be using here as the default.

-• Application Name: The application name that you want to use for the campaign
+• App Name: The application name that you want to use for the campaign.

-• Choose an Objective: What is the main objective of your campaign?
-Whether it is conversions or app installs or sales, etc. It needs to be mentioned here.
+• Choose an objective: What is the main objective of your campaign?
+Whether it is conversions, app installs, sales, etc., it needs to be mentioned here.

 b) Sale to track sales.
 Upsell any e-commerce product or when you want to pay your publisher on the basis of a percentage of revenue and to pay your publisher based on CPS.

-c) App Installs to track app installs, events, cohort, retention, etc. make sure you are integrated with https://appattribution.io/ and pay your publishers based on CPI.
+c) App Installs to track app installs, events, cohort, retention, etc, and to pay your publisher based on CPI.

 d) Leads to track leads generated from the traffic and to pay your publisher based on CPL.